The rise of the robot vacuum has definitely saved many a homeowner’s precious time and effort when it comes to the daily or weekly vac-up.

 You can pick these up from Amazon here or at any hardware store local to you.

-The rubber risers let you choose how high off the ground you want your furniture to be – in 3”, 5” or 8” increments, and once installed, they support up to 1300lbs of weight, giving you complete peace of mind that you’re going to be safe and your robot vacuum won’t ever get stuck under your bed or couch again!
+r risers let you choose how high off the ground you want your furniture to be – in 3”, 5” or 8” increments, and once installed, they support up to 1300lbs of weight, giving you complete peace of mind that you’re going to be safe and your robot vacuum won’t ever get stuck under your bed or couch again!

 How to Stop a Robot Vacuum From Getting Stuck Under the Dining Table